What is Hopium?

 What happens most frequently with hope is a vision of something good happening.
 More often than not, potential negative occurrences or outcomes are denied or ignored.
 In other words, optimism bias is typically part of the program with hope.
 I see this unfolding with AI (Artificial Intelligence) as I type this.
 An article in Time Magazine appeared recently that gave me pause on my thoughts regarding it.
 It definitely has the potential to dramatically raise electrical carbon emissions through increased energy use to power it, but there are many other considerations to think about as well.
 The linked video there is just flat-out scary.
 This is the exponential function cubed.
 If the greatest shortcoming of the human race is the inability to understand the exponential function, what does AI accomplish when that exponential curve is multiplied onto itself?
 Some people hope that AI can "solve" climate change.
 Certainly AI would see that we are the cause of overshoot through our behavior of technology use.
 How might AI choose to go about "solving" climate change knowing that it is caused by overshoot and that our collective behavioral choices are what propels it?
 Using the precautionary principle, the developers of AI should prove that AI is not dangerous before interfacing it with human society.
 Is this hopium?

 I've left some pretty serious questions, moral and otherwise, in this entry.
 This particular entry should make it more than obvious how technology use has driven us to the precipice with an emerging technology about to once again supercharge this process.
 Will humans finally say "enough is enough" and pull the plug on this technology or unleash it like other technologies to create a brand new danger never before experienced?
 I'd certainly like to believe that we could rein in our addiction to technology use.
 I guess I'll have to hope that this isn't hopium.
+Also, see this article about hope and hopium.
 Until next time, Live Now!

 Comments